What is Japanese knotweed?

 In its native range Japanese knotweed spreads both by seed and vegetatively, but in the UK the plants are all female.
 This means that although seeds are often produced, they are infertile and cannot produce new plants.
 All plants in the UK are therefore a result of growth from root and stem fragments.

 The rapid spread of Japanese knotweed across the UK is largely attributed to its amazing ability to reproduce vegetatively from very small fragments of rhizome.

 Originally bought and sold across the UK as a prized garden ornamental, it now largely spreads via natural expansion of existing stands and uncontrolled movement of infested soil.

-In the UK, the species is most widely known as Japanese knotweed although it is also referred to as Asian knotweed, Fleece flower, pea shooters, and donkey rhubarb.
-In Japan, where the plant is thought to have originated over 125 million years ago, it is known as itadori.
+In the UK, the species is most widely known as Japanese knotweed although it is also referred to as Asian knotweed, Pea shooters, and Donkey rhubarb.
+In Japan, where the plant is thought to have originated over 125 million years ago, it is known as Itadori.